-328 Cosmic dose rates
+Cosmic dose rates

-329 We consider that cosmic dose rates are determined following Prescott and Hutton (1994) 330 based on the burial depth of the dated samples, which may be different from the present-day thickness 331 of the overburden.
-As a result, the error on cosmic dose rate estimates depends on the error 332 estimation of this effective burial depth since the dated sediment was deposited.
-Because the relationship between cosmic dose rates and burial depths is not linear, and because the error on this 333 334 burial depth may not be systematic (e.g. in cases where successive, yet of unknown duration, erosion 335 and deposition events happened between the deposition of superimposed sedimentary layers - see 336 Aitken, 1998, p.
-65, for a discussion) even at the scale of a site the error associated to cosmic dose rates cannot easily be treated as systematic.
-For $i=\{1,...,n\}$, $\dot{d}{cosmic,i}$ and $s{cosmic,i}$ denote the estimate 337 338 of the average cosmic dose rate to which sample i has been exposed and its associated standard deviation.
-339
+We consider that cosmic dose rates are determined following Prescott and Hutton (1994) based on the burial depth of the dated samples, which may be different from the present-day thickness of the overburden.
+As a result, the error on cosmic dose rate estimates depends on the error estimation of this effective burial depth since the dated sediment was deposited.
+Because the relationship between cosmic dose rates and burial depths is not linear, and because the error on this burial depth may not be systematic (e.g. in cases where successive erosion and deposition events, of unknown duration, happened between the deposition of superimposed sedimentary layers - see Aitken, 1998, p.
+65, for a discussion) even at the scale of a site, the error associated with cosmic dose rates cannot easily be treated as systematic.
+For $i = \{1, ..., n\}$, $\dot{d}{\text{cosmic},i}$ and $s{\text{cosmic},i}$ denote the estimate of the average cosmic dose rate to which sample i has been exposed and its associated standard deviation.

-340 Beta dose rates
+Beta dose rates